 We're making changes to how the Management Diploma in Insurance (MDI) is assessed.
-Over this year and next, we will move away from exam-based assessment to a mixed and continuous assessment model.
+We have begun to move modules away from exam-only based assessment to a mixed and continuous assessment model.

 PLEASE NOTE that once modules move to the new assessment method, they will have a defined registration period, after which the semester will open and access to learning supports will be given.

 |MDI-01 & 02 - MIXED ASSESSMENT|